aiondoo/apache-php-fpm-codesniffer/README.md

 # apache-php-fpm-codesniffer
-Docker Image for testing apps using php7 and php-fpm
+Docker Image built for apps testing using php7-fpm and apache web server.